TacticsMore Basic Tactics

 intros n m eq.

 Here, we could finish with "rewrite eq. reflexivity." as we have done several times before.
-Alternatively, we can finish in a single step by using the apply tactic:
+Or we can finish in a single step by using apply:

 apply eq.
 Qed.